liquinlab/elm-smile/docs/concepts.md

 The use of `api.goNextView()` means that even if we change the order of our Views in the overall flow of our experiment we don't need to update our code.
+This means it's easy to share your Views with others and to reuse them in different experiments.

-Hopefully this gives you a sense of how Smile's API can be used to build experiments.
-Smile's API provides many more complex features which is introduced in the rest of the documentation.
-But before we get into these advanced features, we will now walk through the process of placing this View in the Timeline.
+**Hopefully this gives you a sense of how Smile's API can be used to build experiments.
+Smile's API provides many more complex features which is introduced in the rest of the documentation.** But before we get into these advanced features, we will now walk through the process of placing this View in the Timeline.